DBJDBJ/valstat_cpp/various_prose/what about the constructors.md

       return valstat{ *this, "person constructed" };
    }
 ```
 Constructor return type rules are the same rules as for any other function except that return type is not declared.
-As ever on standard C++ constructors
 ```cpp
 // destructors were always callable
 ~person () { if (! empty() ) name = ""; }
 ```
 ### 3.5.
 Rule: compiler generated constructors and assignments are not callable.
-### 3.6.
-Rule: Assignments can not be callable in any case
 ```cpp
 person & operator = ( person const & ) noexcept = default ;
 person & operator = ( person && ) noexcept = default ;
 ```
+### 3.6.
+Rule: Assignments can not be callable in any case
-### 3.7.
-Rule: compiler deleted constructors and assignments are obviously not callable
+Compiler deleted constructors and assignments are obviously not callable.

 Copy or move constructor, signature is unchanged.
 Declarations of constructors and assignments are same as ever before.
 ```cpp
 person ( person const & another_ ) noexcept = delete ;
 ```
-### 3.8.
+### 3.7.
 Side effect: noexcept ctor is certain at last

 Until now noexcept constructors have been a best guess.
 In this scenario noexcept might be finally a true mark of no exceptions thrown.
 At least when callable constructors are concerned.

-### 3.9.
+### 3.8.
 Callable Constructors and Unfinished instances

 In case of returning a valstat prematurely i.e.from an unfinished object ctor, `this` will be a nullptr.
 Compiler should be able to catch that as an error.